SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 ## Project Server Information

-During the snapshot creation process SPDocKit will try to retrieve information about your Project server sites.
+During the snapshot creation process, SPDocKit will try to retrieve information about your Project server sites.
 Please note that the following permissions on your Project server sites are optional, but depending on them some or all information about your Project server sites configuration reports will not be available in SPDocKit.

 ### Required Permissions
 In order to allow SPDocKit to successfully gather all the information about your Project server sites the following permissions are necessary: